fillefrans/pi/README.md

 π is inspired by flow-based programming and the old-school linux toolchain, where specialized, highly optimized agents can be configured into flexible chains of processing.

+pi unique qualities

+    a minuscule platform with majuscule impact

+    scales and connects biologically (self-replication, self-organization, self-containment, data chaining, waste data, timing across & within processes and time scales)

+    every tick is like a heartbeat

+    allows us to work in parallell and sequentially at the same time, and do it real-time for all of the connected parts, and send only the changes made elsewhere to each individual part, while receiving only changes made in return

+    separating above/below in the namespace and equating to before/after, allows us to collapse the changes into their sum at each tick (on any level), and efficiently update the state of the dataset that represents the (local or global) network at that point

+    that means we can reliably combine stored data with live data as they come in, since we know how many ticks there were between the state of the dataset received from db, and the tick at which we started receiving data

+    then we can discard the duplicates from the overlap and start receiving only changes to the dataset, which is more efficient

 ####Kudos
 Pi could not exist without Redis, an in-memory database with persistence to disk.